solidsnk86/neo-scraper/README.md

     app.run(debug=True)
 # This code runs the Flask application when the script is executed directly (not imported as a module), with debugging enabled.
 ```

+## Web Scraping Logic:
+- The script specifies a target URL and configures Selenium to run in headless mode (without a visible browser window).
+It then creates a Chrome WebDriver instance.
+- Inside the try block, it navigates to the specified URL, waits for 5 seconds (implicitly), retrieves the page source, and parses it using BeautifulSoup.
+- The titles and articles are extracted from the HTML content using BeautifulSoup.
+- The results are returned as a JSON response using Flask's jsonify function.
+- Finally, the finally block ensures that the WebDriver is properly closed, regardless of whether an exception occurred or not.